niklausgerber/FitMyVideo/README.md

 # FitMyVideo, a lightweight and easy-to-use CSS solution for fluid width for video embeds.
-FitMyVideo is fully responsive and will run on all modern desktop- and mobile browsers with no additionals plugins.
+FitMyVideo is fully responsive and will run on all modern desktop- and mobile browsers with no additional plugins.

 ## How it works?
 FitMyVideo needs following components to work: